 The comprehensive and informative OAT measures 76 different markers, providing in-depth information on your whole system, including several markers that can indicate exposure to mold, and the degree to which this exposure is affecting you.

 The OAT also gives us loads of other helpful information, including the health of your gut microbiome, your vitamin B, C, D and mineral status, how well you are handling the digestion and utilization of fats, carbohydrates and protein, how well you are producing energy (ie. how good is your mitochondrial function), your neurotransmitter balance, and much more.

 The OAT is an excellent starting place if you suspect mold is affecting you, and it is also very useful for anyone wishing to get more concrete, measurable information on how to customize their efforts towards optimizing overall health.

-Great Plains Lab’s MycoTOX test screens for 11 different mycotoxins, from 40 species of mold, and is the most comprehensive and competitively priced mycotoxin test available.
+Mosaic Lab’s MycoTOX test screens for 11 different mycotoxins, from 40 species of mold, and is the most comprehensive and competitively priced mycotoxin test available.

 The MycoTOX test detects lower levels of fungal toxins than many other mold tests; it is the best choice for accurately determining your level of mold contamination, as well as for ongoing assessment of the efficacy of your chosen treatments.

 Many different mold toxins (mycotoxins) can be produced by the strains of mold that are evaluated by the MycoTOX test; this test provides the most extensive coverage available, allowing us to detect almost all mold exposures.

 The following mycotoxins are tested for by the Great Plains Labs MycoTOX test: